Silk Road transmission of Buddhism: Artistic influences

 Central Asian missionary efforts along the Silk Road were accompanied by a flux of artistic influences, visible in the development of Serindian art from the 2nd to the 11th century CE in the Tarim Basin, modern Xinjiang.
 Serindian art often derives from the art of the Gandhāra district of what is now Afghanistan and Pakistan.

 Highly sinicized forms of syncretism can also be found on the eastern portions of the Tarim Basin, such as in Dunhuang.
 Silk Road artistic influences can be found as far as Japan to this day, in architectural motifs or representations of Japanese gods.

-Southern transmission (from Sri Lanka)
+Southern transmission from Sri Lanka

-The Buddhism transmitted to Southeast Asia is based on the Tamrashatiya school based in Sri Lanka, with translations from Pali into languages like Thai, Burmese, etc. via the Pāli Canon.
-These later formed the basis of Theravada Buddhism.
-It is known as the Southern Transmission.
+Buddhism spread to Southeast Asia through what is called the Southern Transmission.
+This form of Buddhism came from the Tamrashatiya school in Sri Lanka and was based on the Pāli Canon, a collection of sacred texts.
+These texts were translated into local languages like Thai, Burmese, Lao, and Khmer, which helped people in the region understand and follow Buddhist teachings.
+Over time, this became the basis for Theravāda Buddhism in Southeast Asia.
+The spread of Buddhism was also linked to trade routes, including sea routes connected to the Silk Road.
+As traders, monks, and travelers moved through these areas, they brought Buddhist ideas and practices with them, helping the religion grow across different cultures.